Option

 constant and a known hit rate) and will give

 your site faster rendering.
-Example:
+Examples:

 1,16,31,46